oliviertm/dailyCalendarPuzzleSolver/README.md

     1 solutions found after 3026228 tries for Monday 27  March End of program reached,  execution duration: 9 seconds

-This date have been chosen for the example above because it only have one solution when the forsted side of the pieces is used.
+This date have been chosen for the example above because it has only one solution using pieces forsted only.

 ## Dragon Fjord Puzzle-A-Day Solver